anntuomi/push_swap/README.md

 This is a project done in Hive Helsinki where the aim is to sort a list of numbers using stacks A and B.
 For the assignment, the following actions are available:

-sa / sb / ss:    Swaps around the two top numbers in stack a / stack b / both stacks. ra / rb / rr:    Shifts all values up in stack a / stack b / both stacks so that the top number
-                 becomes the bottom number.
+- sa / sb / ss:    Swaps around the two top numbers in stack a / stack b / both stacks.
+- ra / rb / rr:    Shifts all values up in stack a / stack b / both stacks so that the top number becomes the bottom number.
-rra / rrb / rrr: Shifts all values down in stack a / stack b / both stacks so that the bottom
-                 number becomes the top number.
+- rra / rrb / rrr: Shifts all values down in stack a / stack b / both stacks so that the bottom number becomes the top number.
-pa:              Pushes the top number in stack b to stack a.
+- a:              Pushes the top number in stack b to stack a.
-pb:              Pushes the top number in stack a to stack b.
+- pb:              Pushes the top number in stack a to stack b.

 The objective was to make 2 programs: